bafnetwork/web3ttt/content/course/01-intro-blockchain-smart-contracts/index.md

 [^eth2-pos]: https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/

 **Proof-of-Work (PoW)** is similar to PoS in that they both have the end goal of helping the network agree (reach consensus).
-However, in PoW, the "collateral" offered by a node is not in terms of crypto, but in terms of computing power.
-A node races against other nodes to be the first to find the solution to a math problem.
+However, in PoW, the "collateral" offered by a miner is not in terms of crypto, but in terms of computing power.
+A miner races against other miners to be the first to find the solution to a math problem.
 If they find the solution, they get to add a block to the chain.
-However, if they're dishonest, they waste all of the computing power they invested into mining, which is quite a lot.[^btc-environment]
+However, if they're dishonest, they waste all of the computing power they invested into mining, which can be quite a lot.[^btc-environment] However, in exchange for their honesty, miners are rewarded with new coins generated every block.

 [^btc-environment]: https://www.independent.co.uk/climate-change/news/bitcoin-bad-environment-mining-cryptocurrency-b1846773.html

-Regardless of the consensus algorithm used, nodes are incentivized to participate in the mining process because:
+Regardless of the consensus algorithm used, nodes are incentivized to participate because:

 - They get to help decide which transactions make it into the next block
 - They receive **transaction fees**
 - They receive a **block reward**

 The block reward is a sum of cryptocurrency awarded to whoever successfully mines the next block on the blockchain.
-It comes from the block's **coinbase transaction**, which is a transaction with a fixed value that a miner is allowed to generate in a mined block.
+(This is where new coins come from.)
+The block reward comes from the block's **coinbase transaction**, which is a transaction with a fixed value that a miner is allowed to generate in a mined block.

 ## Smart Contracts